jeffbski/redux-logic/docs/api.md

 // replacing logic, logic state is reset but in-flight logic
 // should still complete properly logicMiddleware.replaceLogic(arrReplacementLogic);

+// for server-side use, runs optional fn and returns promise
+// when all in-flight processing/loading has completed.
+// Use it after performing any required store.dispatch store.dispatch(ROUTE_CHANGE); // triggers async loading
+return logicMiddleware.whenComplete(() => { // returns promise
+  return store.getState(); // can serialize store, loading was done });

+// observable for monitoring the internal operations, see advanced logicMiddleware.monitor$
 ```

 ## Execution phase hooks - validate, transform, process